ndrydbv/lissajous/README.md

-# Lissajous Curve
+# Lissajous Curves

-Lissajous Curves, or Lissajous Figures, are beautiful patterns formed when two harmonic vibrations along perpendicular lines are superimposed.
+Lissajous curves, or Lissajous figures, are beautiful patterns formed when two harmonic vibrations along perpendicular lines are superimposed.

 It is a graph of the following two parametric equations: